DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - `<protocol-minor-version>`: `0x00 0x00`
 - `<signature>`: a 64-byte signature of `(<resolver-pk> <client-magic> <serial> <ts-start> <ts-end> <extensions>)` using the Ed25519 algorithm and the provider secret key.
 Ed25519 MUST be used in this version of the protocol.
 - `<resolver-pk>`: the resolver short-term public key, which is 32 bytes when using X25519.
 - `<client-magic>`: The first 8 bytes of a client query that was built using the information from this certificate.
 It MAY be a truncated public key.
-Two valid certificates cannot share the same `<client-magic>`. `<client-magic>` MUST NOT start with `0x00 0x00 0x00 0x00 0x00 0x00 0x00` (seven all-zero bytes) in order to avoid confusion with the QUIC protocol.
+Two valid certificates cannot share the same `<client-magic>`. `<client-magic>` MUST NOT start with `0x00 0x00 0x00 0x00 0x00 0x00 0x00` (seven all-zero bytes) in order to avoid confusion with the QUIC protocol {{!RFC9000}}.
 - `<serial>`: a 4-byte serial number in big-endian format.
 If more than one certificate is valid, the client MUST prefer the certificate with a higher serial number.
 - `<ts-start>`: the date the certificate is valid from, as a big-endian 4-byte unsigned Unix timestamp.
 - `<ts-end>`: the date the certificate is valid until (inclusive), as a big-endian 4-byte unsigned Unix timestamp.